forieux/qmm/README.rst

 ====

 MM-Q is a python implementation of Majorize-Minimize Quadratic optimization algorithms.
-Algorithms provided here comes from that research.
+Algorithms provided here come from that research:

 ..
 [1] C. Labat and J. Idier, “Convergence of Conjugate Gradient Methods with a Closed-Form Stepsize Formula,” J Optim Theory Appl, p.
 18, 2008.